SujataN23/Bike_Sharing_System/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Method Used
-Exploratory Data Analysis(EDA)
+- Exploratory Data Analysis(EDA)
-Data Visualisation
+- Data Visualisation
+- Model Building

 ## Technologies Used
 Python - version 3.11.5